-Excelling at skiing requires several visual skills.
-When these skills are improved, they can make you a better skier:
+Successful skiing requires a variety of visual skills.
+Improving these skills helps make you a better skier:

-- Depth perception – the ability to quickly and accurately judge the distance and speed of objects.
-Good awareness of space is so important when skiing.
-It allows for higher speed and increased safety.
+- Depth perception – This ability allows you to efficiently and accurately tell the distance and speed of objects.
+Good awareness of space allows you to head down the slope at higher speeds while maintaining safety.

-- Reaction time – how quickly a person perceives an anticipated visual event and how quickly they can react to that stimulus.
+- Reaction time – This measures how quickly you can see, process and react to the things you see in front of and around you.
 The faster you see it, the faster you react, the faster you move.

-- Peripheral awareness – the ability to see things out of the corner of your eye.
-Skiers need to be able to see obstacles and other skiers at the edges of their visual field.
-When we are stressed or our adrenaline is running high, we tend to shut down our peripheral vision.
-Being awareness of obstacles and other skiers can give you a competitive edge and boost safety.
+- Peripheral awareness – Skiers need to be able to see obstacles and other skiers at the edges of their visual field.
+This is where good peripheral vision comes into play.
+Being aware of obstacles and other skiers can give you a competitive edge and boost safety.

-- Focus control – training your eyes to maintain simultaneous focus and quickly shift focus from near to far.
+- Focus control – This represents the ability for your eyes to maintain simultaneous focus and quickly shift focus from near to far.
 As you speed downhill, what was far away a second ago is suddenly right in front of you.